The reasoning.json Protocol

 Condition Trust Level AI Behavior

-Expired signature UNSIGNED Soft fallback; apply standard heuristic evaluation
+Expired signature UNSIGNED Authorship not currently verifiable; apply standard heuristic evaluation.

 CLI Tool